What a week it has been. This is a long one. Sorry.

 I have to confess to reading too much.

-Over load can induces anxiety in all of us.
+Over load can induce anxiety in all of us.

 Partly this has been for practical reasons.
 We are not due home for 3 wks but questions like should we or should we not come earlier?
 Our flight isn’t cancelled so insurance wouldn’t pay out.
 If we wait 3 wks to come home then things may change and we can’t get back and Dave needs to go to work to help out all his colleagues who are already under so much pressure.
 These sort of practicalities have been a big focus of our energies this week.